xdas-dev/xdas/docs/api/tiles.md

 # xdas.virtual.tiles

-Lazy tile-backed virtual arrays: the only backend of the formats that HDF5 virtual datasets cannot serve (Silixa TDMS, MiniSEED), the default one for Febus, and available on request from every other engine (`vtype="tiles"`).
+Lazy tile-backed virtual arrays: the only backend of the formats that HDF5 virtual datasets cannot serve (Silixa TDMS, and everything ObsPy reads), the default one for Febus, and available on request from every other engine (`vtype="tiles"`).

 ## TileArray